 In reverse alphabetical order, here are the regular contributors to the Diary of a Crossword Fiend venture:

 Dave “Evad” Sullivan got his moniker when he first posted at the old NYT Puzzle forum under the member name “evadnavillus.”
-He was at first mistaken for a Croatian housewife who did American crosswords named Evadna Villus.
+He was at first mistaken for a Croatian housewife obsessed with American crosswords named Evadna Villus.
 He just had his fifth daily puzzle accepted for publication in the New York Times, and has had over 20 puzzles published in other media outlets.
-He lives with his partner of over 20 years, Gary, in Swampscott, Mass., but will soon be moving to Woodstock, Vermont to try out the farming life.
+He lives with his partner in Woodstock, Vermont, where they raise chickens, vegetables, bees and hopefully soon, goats.
 Along with tending to all things technical here at DOACF, Dave has helped out fellow bloggers Brendan Emmett Quigley, Tyler Hinman and Matt Gaffney.

-Janie Smulyan has a background as a performer and lyricist, and is a tyro constructor (published, thank-you-very-much!).
-For two years she blogged the daily CrosSynergy puzzle (with more than a little help from Evad!); now, ‘cept as a sub, she blogs almost not at all.
-She couldn’t be less impressive as a solver if she tried (and she has…); nor more obsessed (and she is).
-She counts herself as one of the many here “…bedazzled by language and addicted to [what] Cyril Connolly called ‘unbreakable toys for the mind.’”
+Janie Smulyan has a background as a performer and lyricist, and is a (minimally) published constructor (still workin’ at it!).
+For two years she blogged the daily CrosSynergy puzzle (with more than a little help from Evad!); for a little over a year, the Sunday Washington Post’s “Post Puzzler” (once a month); and now she blogs the Crossword Nation puzzle (weekly).
+She couldn’t be less impressive as a solver if she tried (and she has…); nor more obsessed by crosswords (and she is).
+She counts herself as one of the many here “…bedazzled by language and addicted to [what] Cyril Connolly called ‘unbreakable toys for the mind.'”
 (Alistair Reid)

 Doug Peterson constructed his first crossword in 2003 and had no idea what he was getting into.
 He’s an accomplished constructor (over 500 puzzles published) and solver (ACPT 2008 Rookie of the Year), though you can’t always tell that from his blog posts.
 He gets distracted easily.
 Now where was I?
 Oh right.
-Doug blogs the Washington Post‘s Post Puzzler every Sunday, unless he can con someone else into doing it.
+Doug blogs the occasional puzzle when we can rope him into it.
 His hobbies include attending crossword tournaments and watching old episodes of Sanford and Son.

 pannonica currently lives with a cat.
 Just one.

-joon pahk is a physics teacher at harvard university who has been obsessively into crosswords since 2008. an occasional, though not prolific, constructor, he has also finished in the top 20 of the ACPT each of the last 3 years. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.
+joon pahk is a full-time dad and part-time puzzlemaker with his own puzzle website. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.

 Jeffrey Krasnick of Victoria, British Columbia, Canada, has won four Foreign Division trophies at the American Crossword Puzzle Tournament, where he has finished as high as 29th overall.
 Jeffrey blogs the LA Times puzzle every Thursday.
 Jeffrey was mentioned on 53 episodes of the Fill Me In crossword podcast and has the spreadsheet to prove it.
 Jeffrey wishes he could spend more time at Walt Disney World and in February, 2013 had his first published crossword.